wgoudsbloem/logdb/README.md

 This is a command line application.

-This application maintains no state, everytime a view is request by the get command it rebuilds the view with the state from the file.
+This application maintains no state, every time a view is requested by the get command it rebuilds the view with the state from the file.

 to run the application from a linux machine simple execute the binary, or install go on your machine and execute go run logdb.go